A $30 Million Gift To Museum Of Flight

 Key Takeaways:

-• The Boeing Company and Mr. and Mrs. William E. Boeing Jr. made an "unprecedented" $30 million gift to the Museum of Flight in Seattle.
+• The Boeing Company and Mr. and Mrs. William E. Boeing Jr. made an "unprecedented" $30 million gift to Seattle's Museum of Flight.

-• The donation will fund the Boeing Academy for STEM Learning, which aims to promote education in science, technology, engineering, and math.
+• This donation will fund the Boeing Academy for STEM Learning, dedicated to promoting education in science, technology, engineering, and math.

-• The program's goal is to significantly increase the number of students served, particularly those from underrepresented communities, and connect them to in-demand STEM careers.
+• The academy aims to double the number of students served by the museum, especially those from underrepresented communities, and connect them to in-demand STEM careers.

 See a mistake?
 Contact us.